Avram Iancu: Attrition

 Hatvany also angered the Romanians by having Buteanu captured and murdered.
 While his position became weaker, he was permanently attacked by Iancu's men until the major defeat of 22 May.
 Hatvany and most of his armed group were massacred by their adversaries, as Iancu captured their cannons, switching the tactical advantage for the next months.
 Hatvany's troops lost 5,000 soldiers and all of their artillery.
 Kossuth was angered by Hatvany's gesture (an inspection of the time dismissed all of Hatvany's close collaborators), especially since it made future negotiations unlikely.

 On 8 June, the Romanian stronghold in the mountains was attacked by the largest Hungarian force yet: 4,000 men supported by 19 cannons led by General Farkas Kemény.
 The battle lasted between 11 and 17 June and ended in a crushing victory for the Romanians, the Hungarians having at least 500 troops killed during the battle.
+The Hungarian historian and philosopher Pál Vasvári, with a force of 3,000 men and 5 cannons, was killed on 6 July 1849 during an engagement with Romanian forces under the tribunes Nicolau Corcheș and Iacob Olteanu, and local forces of Mărișel under the centurion Indrei (Andrei) Roșu, the son of Pelaghia Roșu.
+They had 440–500 men under their command, only 123 of whom had rifles, in the Apuseni Mountains, in the area between present-day Mărișel and Fântânele, Cluj County.
+The battle cost the Hungarians between 800 and 850 dead soldiers and many wounded, with many of their officers and Vasvári himself killed.
+The Romanians captured 1 cannon, a lot of ammunition, and a considerable number of different weapons.
+Their losses were 4 dead and 12 wounded.
+The exact location of his death remains disputed among historical sources.

 The Russian intervention in June precipitated events, especially since Poles fighting in the Hungarian revolutionary contingents wanted to see an all-out resistance to the Tsarist armies.
 People like Henryk Dembiński mediated for an understanding between Kossuth and the Wallachian émigré revolutionaries.
 The latter, understandably close to Avram Iancu (especially Nicolae Bălcescu, Gheorghe Magheru, Alexandru G. Golescu, and Ion Ghica), were also keen to inflict a defeat on the Russian armies that had crushed their movement in September 1848.
 Fighting also continued in July, during the peace negotiations, on 2, 4, and 22 July, all Hungarian attacks being repulsed yet again.
 Finally, the conflict ended on 29 July, as Iancu offered a guarantee to the Hungarian troops that he would not attack them, allowing them to withdraw in front of the Austro-Russian offensive.